mwt/matthewthom.as/_posts/2021-03-11-fund-open-source.md

 x^\star = \left( \sum_i \sqrt{c_i} \right)^2 \tag{2}
 $$

-where $$ c_i $$ is an individual contribution made by each participant.
+where $c_i$ is an individual contribution made by each participant.
 So, participants no longer need to send their value for every level of funding.
 They just need to choose a contribution.
 This requires less information on the part of the contributors.
 It is also more private because less information is surrendered.
-The main point of the paper is that, in equilibrium, this $$ x^\star $$ is the same as the one we considered in the VCG section.
+The main point of the paper is that, in equilibrium, this $x^\star$ is the same as the one we considered in the VCG section.

-The goal of QF is not to maximize $$ \sum_i c_i $$, but to instead find a function that achieves the socially optimal resource allocation, $$ x^\star $$.
+The goal of QF is not to maximize $\sum_i c_i$, but to instead find a function that achieves the socially optimal resource allocation, $x^\star$.

 The deficit of QR is